Simple & Delicious, this is the only recipe you need! Easy ingredients and max flavor. Vegan, gluten free, top 14 allergy free recipe.

 - ⅔ cup gluten free flour

-- 1 tbsp olive oil OR other neutral oil
+- 1 tablespoon olive oil OR other neutral oil

-- ½ tsp each : paprika, garlic powder, onion powder, chili powder, salt, pepper or to taste
+- ½ teaspoon each : paprika, garlic powder, onion powder, chili powder, salt, pepper or to taste

 - water if necessary to get right consistency